For an image to be, does an agent have to observe and process it?

 Post-Image

-Concerning a specific theory of pictures, I follow W.J.T Mitchell in distinguishing between picture and image.
+Concerning a specific theory of images, I follow W.J.T Mitchell in distinguishing between picture and image.
 Where pictures are concrete objects, images are virtual and phenomenal appearances presented to a beholder through objects.
 “To picture” is a deliberate act of visual representation, whereas “to image or imagine” is more elusory, general, and spontaneous.[1]
 Pictures–and photographs–can be taken, while images are made.
 I think about what to make of images that are made today, co-constructed by sets of computational logic that test the limits of human representation.

-Representation is insufficient as a concept to explain instances when images are made and distributed between machines with little to no human intervention.
+Representation is insufficient as a concept to explain instances when images are made and distributed between machines with either subperceptual or little to no human intervention.
 Here, I identify the capacity of art to transfigure (transmogrify, transduce) the illegibility of computation and AI into new pathways for experiencing the world by material investigations that gesture towards the possibilities of difference.
 The open indeterminacy of computation allows for an opportunity to decenter normative ideas of what is defined and counted as human.

-Firmly in an epoch of network culture, where computational agency, intelligence, and creativity are legitimate ideas to ponder, I also want to think about its history and its politico-epistemic effects on images.
+Firmly in an epoch of algorithmic culture, where computational agency, intelligence, and creativity are legitimate ideas to ponder, I also want to think about its history and its politico-epistemic effects on images.
 If we can fight to make this new world fairer and more available, wrestled away from its racialized techno-capital-military influences, it is a fight worth having for a future whose cosmology we can start creating today.
 The relinquishing of the primacy of the human eye and the acknowledgment of the failures of human exceptionalism allow us to experience the world in new and deeper ways.
 Like symbiotes or cyborgs, we have adopted new epistemic instruments that produce entirely new worlds in collaboration with computing intelligence.

 I argue that at its most insidious, the computational automation of imaging and sight (the statistical gaze) leads to second order social consequences that intensify sensory-overload (chaos or arbitrariness or unknowability) and enable abuses of power.
 By second order I mean consequences that are not the direct goal of technological development but nevertheless part of its outcomes.
 Two specific consequences I identify are: 1) the ways in which human correspondence with social reality is obfuscated and homogenized by narrow applications of computation, and 2) how the ubiquity of surveillance as an outgrowth of computation is changing the form of power dynamics.